Clubs and Organizations

 DECA Honor Society sponsored by Shelley Gaffin DECA Honor Society is recognizing high achieving students involved in the DECA organization.

-English Honor Society sponsored by Heather Hilton The National English Honor Society (NEHS is the only national organization exclusively for high school students and faculty) who, in the field of English, merit special note for past and current accomplishments.
+English Honor Society sponsored by Matt Horne The National English Honor Society (NEHS is the only national organization exclusively for high school students and faculty) who, in the field of English, merit special note for past and current accomplishments.
 Immediate benefits of affiliation will be recognition, scholarship eligibility, and opportunities for national networking with others who share enthusiasm for, and accomplishment in the language arts.

 International Thespians Society sponsored by Bernie DeLeo The International Thespians Society is the only organization to honor secondary school students for outstanding work in theatre.
 The society focuses on the students; their achievements, involvement, and access to quality theatre arts instruction Thespian membership is granted for the performance of meritorious work in theatre arts which meets the Society’s general guidelines.